Autism Disorder(Asperger) Causes in Kids - Diagnosis & Treatment Tips

 Psychologists, neurologists, psychiatrists, or developmental pediatricians all can diagnose autism.
 In order to do this, the specialist compares the child's level of development and behavior with those of other kids the same age.
-Know tips to brush teeths of autistic child.
+Know tips to brush teeth of an autistic child.

 - Sometimes people with autism have trouble talking and might communicate with gestures instead of words.
 They may have difficulty making eye contact or understanding social cues like smiling or scowling.

 - It can be hard for kids with autism to make friends, and some may prefer to spend time alone and show less interest in making friends.
-Others might look for company and friendship, but find it very hard because they don't have the social skills.
+Others might look for company and friendship but find it very hard because they don't have social skills.

 - Some people with autism may have tantrums or act aggressively when frustrated.
 That can be upsetting if it's directed at you, but it's not meant to be offensive.
 It's part of the disorder.
 Because they can't communicate emotions like anger and frustration in more acceptable ways, they might express themselves in ways that seem inappropriate.
 Read: Early Signs & Symptoms of autism disorder in kids